 Three bedrooms: 1 x double, 1 x twin, 1 x single.
 Bathroom with bath, shower over, basin and WC.
 Open-plan living area with kitchen, sitting and dining area with woodburning stove.
 First floor sitting room.

 Oil central heating with woodburning stove.
 Electric cooker, microwave, fridge/freezer, dishwasher, 2 x TVs with Freeview, DVD, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
-Off-road parking for 1 car.
+Off-road parking for 2 cars.
 Gravelled garden with patio and furniture.
 One well-behaved dog welcome.
 Sorry, no smoking.
 Shop and pub 1.5 miles.
-Note: There are five steps up to the patio doors to the rear of the property.

 Tintagel, home of King Arthur's Castle, is a popular tourist destination in Cornwall.
 The area is dominated by sea, coves and scenery.
 Beaches including Trebarwith Strand and Bossiney Cove, are within reach and surfing is a big attraction here.
 Tintagel has pubs and restaurants and the NT Old Post Office.
 The SW Coast Path passes through the village, winding its way along the cliffs and to the water's edge through the countryside.
 Boscastle is 2.5 miles north, with its quaint quay and pubs.
 Further afield are Newquay and Bude, with their resort attractions, while the open spaces of Bodmin Moor, the Eden Project, Padstow and the Camel Estuary are all within driving distance.